 For edge computing to succeed, advances in proximity and latency must translate into business value.
 Who are the users driving demand for edge computing?
 And what are the use cases that will deliver on this new architecture?

 Edge computing is poised to revolutionize the way we communicate, share data, and access critical resources.
 Edge ecosystems are specifically designed to help bring core services, data, parts of the cloud, and applications far closer to the user than ever before.
+This is an excerpt from a special report, sponsored by Panduit.

 As edge computing takes shape, we are approaching the brink of a new phase for global Internet infrastructure.
 Edge computing is evolving in tiers, with opportunities in regional data hubs, cities, telecom towers and on devices.
 Think of it in terms of “edge, edgier and edgiest.”